DISCLAIMER: I don' t own Pokémon.

 "Well, you could have your RE test now, or would you rather have something to eat first?"

-"I know," Teresa said with a chuckle.
+"I do," Teresa said with a chuckle.

 The two stopped in their tracks as another chansey stepped into their path from around the corner.
 "He's here," the newcomer said.